maksim07/ff-map/README.md

 # Fat free collections

-The purpose of the project is to implement dictionary (java.util.Map) data structure with less memory footprint compared to standard implementations.
+The purpose of the project is to implement symbol table (dictionary, associative array, java.util.Map) data structure with less memory footprint compared to standard implementations.